Mechsoft-Limited/iniswap-document/help/README.md

 ## Seeking support

-iniswap doesn't have a dedicated support service.
+Iniswap doesn't have a dedicated support service.
 Instead, if you find yourself with a problem that has no answer here, you can ask for help on [iniswap's Telegram channel](https://t.me/iniswap).
 For your safety, make sure you read the notice about scams if it's your first time on our Telegram.